Tiramisù in Venice — The Sweet Story, Best Places & Authentic Recipe | Tour Leader Venice

 Location: Campo dei Santi Filippo e Giacomo, Castello 5364

-This small gourmet shop is nothing short of a pilgrimage site for tiramisù lovers.
-Every day, the chefs prepare over a dozen versions — from classic espresso to pistachio, matcha, or even Nutella.
-Watch the magic happen behind glass as each layer comes together like edible architecture.
+This small gourmet temple has become a pilgrimage site for tiramisù lovers.
+Watch the chefs assemble layers through the glass counter — from classic espresso to pistachio, matcha, even limoncello.
+It’s edible architecture.

-Pro tip: Pair it with a macchiato and eat it while wandering toward the Scala Contarini del Bovolo.
+Pro Tip: Pair with an espresso macchiato and stroll toward the Scala Contarini del Bovolo for dessert with a view.

-2️⃣ Ristorante Al Covo – Refined, Authentic, and Deeply Venetian
+2️⃣ Ristorante Al Covo — Refined, Authentic, Venetian

 Location: Campiello della Pescaria, Castello 3968

-Try: A slice of tiramisù paired with a glass of Recioto della Valpolicella or a dessert wine from the Prosecco Hills.
+Perfect pairing: A glass of Recioto della Valpolicella or a dessert wine from the Prosecco Hills.

-3️⃣ Majer Venezia – Tiramisu To-Go (Venetian Style)
+3️⃣ Majer Venezia — Sweetness on the Go

 4️⃣ Rosa Salva — Venice’s Sweet History